 Each year, Baptist provides funding and services for the mobile clinic, which treats homeless patients four days a week in two locations—Memphis Union Mission and Catholic Charities' Dozier House.
 A nurse practitioner on the van sees about 3,000 patients a year, making Baptist Operation Outreach Memphis' largest health care provider for the homeless.
-Staff on the van treat as many patients in a day as they treated in a week at the Hope Health Center, which was at a fixed location.
+Staff on the van treat as many patients in a day as they treated in a week at the HOPE Health Center, when it was at a fixed location.

 Baptist Operation Outreach also partners with Davis Vision to provide vision screenings and glasses to patients in need.
 Since January 2010, Davis Vision has provided 20-30 eyeglasses per month to Baptist Operation Outreach patients, with an estimated value of $300 per person.
 We also partner with Bellevue Baptist Church's Christian Mobile Dental Clinic to provide free dental care to Operation Outreach patients and underserved families throughout our community.
 They receive complete cleanings and evaluations, fillings and extractions free of charge.